david4270/notion-automation/README.md

 ### 230914
 - Script can avoid creating duplicate events in Google Calendar, when it is checking the diary from the most recent day before creation of today's diary.
-- And... the diary is now divied by 30-minute term!
+- And... the schedule is now divied by 30 minutes!

 ## Diary Structure
 The diary is contained in the 'monthly databases', as below: